jackwfrench/React-Form-Engine/README.md

-# AuctorForm
+# Formity
-Auctor Dev's Form Engine Built with React / Redux
+From engine built with pure React / Redux